Jeli Workflows (Legacy)

 - In the Jeli web app, select Workflows in the left pane and click Create Workflow.

-- Enter the following:
+- Enter the following information:

-Field | Description |
+| Field | Description |

-Workflow name | A descriptive name for the workflow |
+| Workflow name | A descriptive name for the workflow. |

-Trigger | Determines when the workflow should run.
-Select: - Incident Opened - Incident Closed - Severity Changed - Stage Changed |
+| Trigger | Determines when the workflow runs.
+Select: • Incident Opened • Incident Closed • Severity Changed • Stage Changed |

-Conditions | By default, Jeli workflows apply to all Jeli incident.
-To limit a workflow's scope, click Add Condition and select an Incident Dimension from the dropdown.
-Depending on your selection, enter your preferred information, and click OK.
+| Conditions | By default, Jeli workflows apply to all Jeli incidents.
+To limit the scope of a workflow, click Add Condition and select an Incident Dimension from the dropdown.
+Depending on your selection, enter your preferred information and click OK.
 You can click Add Condition again as many times as needed to add more conditions. |

-Frequency | Determines how often the workflow should run.
-Make a selection: - Once per incident (default) - Every match |
+| Frequency | Determines how often the workflow runs.
+Select: • Once per incident (default) • Every match |

-Actions | Determines what happens when the workflow's scope is met.
+| Actions | Determines what happens when the scope of the workflow is met.
 Select an action from the dropdown, enter your preferred information, and click Add.
 You can click Add Action as many times as needed to add more actions. |

 - Click Create.